turnbasedgames/urturn/docs/blog/2022-11-01-semantle-tournament/index.md

 ### What

-- Semantle Battle is a spin off the original semantle game where you pick a secret, the other player picks a secret and the person who guesses the secret before the other player wins.
+- Semantle Battle is a spin off of the original semantle game where two players pick secrets for one another to guess.
+The player who guesses the secret first wins.
 - Play a it with a friend [here](https://www.urturn.app/games/63474d0012b461000e15dc96) to prepare before the tournament.

 ### When